≡ Menu

 • Any medications you are taking to manage your condition or treat any underlying medical conditions

-The specific information that an insurer will request will depend on the policy and the specific requirements of the insurer.
-Some insurers may ask for additional information or may require you to undergo a medical exam as part of the application process.
-It is important to be honest and accurate when providing this information, as any false or misleading information could result in a denial of coverage or a dispute over a claim.
+The specific information an insurer will request will depend on the policy and the insurer’s requirements.
+Some insurers may ask for additional details or require you to undergo a medical exam as part of the application process.
+It is essential to be honest and accurate when providing this information, as any false or misleading information could result in a denial of coverage or a dispute over a claim.

 Fortunately…

-Here at IBUSA, we do offer a wide variety of these “types” of products which is why once we learn that an applicant is currently receiving Dialysis we like to ask 3 important questions:
+Here at IBUSA, we do offer a wide variety of these “types” of products, which is why once we learn that an applicant is currently receiving Dialysis, we like to ask three critical questions:

 #1.
 Are you a US Citizen?